DeepakBarwal/GSIV23_Deepak_Barwal/README.md

 ## Improvements

 - Instead of using css directly, usage of an external css library would have made the development time shorter.
+Also, the app currently is devoid of any colors.

 - Shimmer UI instead of well... nothing at all, would enhance user experience.